-Subsequent to fiscal year 2011, we granted annual restricted stock awards to certain of our named executive officers.
 The fiscal 2012 annual grants to our named executive officers were: Mr. Aslett, 60,000 restricted shares; Mr. Haines, 20,000 restricted shares; Mr. Speicher, 9,000 restricted shares; and Mr. Thibaud, 28,000 restricted shares.
-Since these awards occurred during fiscal year 2012, they are not reflected in the Outstanding Equity Awards at Fiscal Year-End Table for fiscal year 2011 included in this proxy statement.
 The fiscal 2012 grants were smaller than the prior year grants largely due to the stock price used to determine the fiscal 2012 annual equity grants being approximately 73% higher than the stock price used to determine the fiscal 2011 annual equity awards (fiscal 2012 \$19.05 per share versus fiscal 2011 \$10.99 per share).
-In addition, the Compensation Committee decided to split the fiscal 2012 annual grant into two equal pieces, with the first half being granted on August 15, 2011 and the second half to occur during the second half of fiscal 2012.
+In addition, the Compensation Committee decided to split the fiscal 2012 annual grant into two equal pieces, with the first half being granted on August 15, 2011 and the second half being granted on February 15, 2012.
 The share grant numbers reflected above are the total of the first half and the second half grants.
 These grants were made based on the Compensation Committee's assessment of both competitive annual grant levels and its determination of retention needs reflected by the pre-existing unvested long-term incentive awards previously granted to the executives.

-The Compensation Committee did not grant an annual restricted stock award to Mr. Hult in light of his planned retirement during fiscal 2012.
+The Compensation Committee did not grant an annual restricted stock award to Mr. Hult in fiscal 2012 in light of his planned retirement during the fiscal year.
 In addition, the Compensation Committee granted the following special recognition restricted stock awards effective August 15, 2011: Mr. Aslett, 7,500 restricted shares; Mr. Haines, 5,000 restricted shares; and Mr. Thibaud, 5,000 restricted shares.
 These special recognition awards are separate and distinct from the annual grants and were approved in recognition of the completion of the acquisition of LNX and the February 2011 follow-on equity offering.